otago-polytechnic-bit-courses/ID623001-introductory-game-development/lecture-notes/01-github-unity-main-camera-sprite-rigidbody-2d-collider-2d-script.md

 What is happening in the code above?

-- `SerializeField` is used to make the variables visible in the **Inspector** window regardless of their access modifier.
+- `SerializeField` is used to make the variables visible in the **Inspector** regardless of their access modifier.
 - The `Start` method is called before the first frame update.
 - The `Update` method is called once per frame.
 - The `isLeftPaddle` variable is used to determine if the **Sprite** is the left paddle.